Mavia-Ahmed/Javascript-Practice-Projects/Quiz-website/README.md

 This project is open-source and available under the **MIT License**.

+### 🔗 Connect with Me
+💬 Have suggestions?
+Reach out to me via GitHub!

 ## 🙌 Contributing
 Feel free to fork this repository and improve the project!
 PRs are welcome.